zouzhaonan/moa_tfea/README.md

     Fold enrichment values were returned at the same time.

-    These procedure were performed across hundreds of chemicals using ```insilicoChIP``` command, the core of which is CLI-based ChIPEA.
+    These procedure were performed across hundreds of chemicals using local ```insilicoChIP``` command, the core of which is CLI-based ChIPEA.

-    * Note that GUI-based and API-based ChIPEA are also provided on the website of ChIP-Atlas (https://chip-atlas.org/enrichment_analysis).
+    * Note that GUI-based and API-based ChIPEA are **available for public** on the website of ChIP-Atlas (https://chip-atlas.org/enrichment_analysis).

       * Submission form of ChIPEA on website.
       ![图片 1](https://user-images.githubusercontent.com/74224230/135547550-c3b0eb2c-1685-4af6-a8a0-a940e36e60bb.png)